 If you are teetering on the edge of financial disaster, are one paycheck away from financial ruin or have no money left to save at the end of each month, you do not have the luxury of saving time by spending money — regardless of what you are doing with the extra time.

 - You do not have an emergency fund to pay for eight months of expenses.

 - You have any kind of consumer debt: credit cards, car loans, a home equity loan or student loan debt.

-- You don’t have savings to replace your car(s), appliances and to pay for home maintenance.
+- You don’t have enough savings to replace your car(s) and appliances and to pay for home maintenance.

 - You cannot fund your retirement adequately.

 If any or all of the above apply to you, you have to spend more time and less money to get your finances in order.